There’s no denying it… pull ups are badass.

-Pull ups (and their sister exercise chin ups) primarily target the latissimus dorsi muscles.
+Pull ups (and their sister exercise chin ups) rock the latissimus dorsi muscles.
 Oftentimes referred to as the “lats”, these large muscles are located on your middle and outer back.

 Well developed lats give you that nice “v-shape” upper body that many guys want.

-Although pull ups primarily target the lats, other muscles are trained as well:
+Although pull ups primarily target the lats, other muscles get some work too: